 See?
 Super cute.

 Wait, you have paper U.S. flags?
 Oh, by all means.
 Do not let those go to waste.
-It is America’s birthday after all.
+It is America’s birthday after all so we need American flags.